dbernhard-0x7CD/simple-reaction-daemon/README.md

 ### Conditional actions - run_if
 Valid values for `run_if`:
 * `up` - Run everytime a ping succeeds (approximately every `period` seconds)
-* `up-again` (first ping successfull after one or more failed pings)
+* `up-new` (first ping successfull after one or more failed pings)
     * In this case `command.delay` denotes how long the downtime at least had to be to trigger this action
 * `down` (default)
     * After `command.delay` seconds this target is seen as down and this action executed
-* `down-again` Executes once if a target was reachable before and now isn't
+* `down-new` Executes once if a target was reachable before and now isn't
 * `always`

 <br />